 Collage is incredibly buzzy right now.
 Unfortunately, the research on it doesn't quite merit the overall excitement about it as a supplement.
 It's supposed to improve skin elasticity, bone, and joint health, and even benefit digestive health.
 "While there are no documented negative side effects, the skin elasticity benefits are not enough, in some studies, to be statistically significant," Barnes points out.
 Plus, there's the fact that "this is a supplement you must take every day for an extended period of time to eventually see the benefits to your body," Barnes says.
 "It is very expensive, and most people have enough natural collagen in their bodies that they do not need to also supplement with it."
 (Related: Should You Be Adding Collagen to Your Diet?)

-These include reishi, cordycepts, and chaga, and they are said to help regulate your adrenal system.
-"These three varieties of mushroom powders are marketed as immune boosting and anti-inflammatory supplements," Trisko says.
+These include reishi, cordyceps, and chaga, and they are said to help regulate your adrenal system.
+"These three varieties of mushroom powders are marketed as immune boosting and anti-inflammatory supplements," says Trisko.
 "Going for anywhere between $25 and $50, these supplements also carry a pretty hefty price tag.
-Mushrooms have traditionally been used in Chinese medicine and Ayurvedic practices, but there is not much solid research on their health effects in humans."
-Instead, she recommends stocking your fridge with a variety of colorful, fresh, fruits and vegetables for the week and by cooking with anti-inflammatory (and wallet-friendly) spices such as turmeric, garlic, and ginger.
+Adaptogens have traditionally been used in Chinese medicine and Ayurvedic practices, but there is not much solid research on their health effects in humans."
+Instead, she recommends stocking your fridge with a variety of colorful, fresh, fruits and vegetables for the week and by cooking with anti-inflammatory spices such as turmeric, garlic, and ginger.

 Green Superfood Powders